KurtisStyers/random-message-generator/README.md

 # random-message-generator
-A random message generator

-## A work in progress
+This script will generate a random message based on the words and sentence structures in the JSON file.